Donaim/miseq-workflow-pres/slides.md

 - Good for targeted sequencing (like V3 loop)

 <!--
 Remapping is the simpler strategy.
 We have a good HIV reference sequence.
-We align the reads to those references using Bowtie2, which is fast.
+We map the reads to that reference, which is fast.
 Then we iterate - the first consensus might not be perfect, so we use that as a new reference and remap.
 After a few rounds it converges.
-This is what we use for clinical V3 testing.
 -->

 ---